vityah1/xls2ora/README.md

 xls2ora - Utility for load xls|xlsx|csv|html file to oracle table
 ## Summary
 utility to import a sheet from a xls|xlsx|csv|html file into an Oracle Database.
-It is possible to create table, set fload columns, truncate table before load data
+It is possible to create table, set float columns, truncate table before load data
 ## Home Page
 https://sites.google.com/view/xls2ora/home
 ## Usage